gtesei/SelfDrivingCars/P5-CarND-Vehicle-Detection/writeup.md

 The most fast model in computing score on new images is LinearSVC and the difference in terms of acccuracy is negligible.

+**Note**: SVC with radial kernel has better accuracy than SVC with linear kernel but we have ~67 secs to score on test set on average instead of < 1 sec.

 # Sliding Window Search

 ## 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?